|IACUC Policy:||IACUC Member Responsibilities|

 iv.
 Serve as primary reviewer-as delegated

 v.
 Serve as Designated Member review-as delegated

 c.
-Protocol Review - provide a complete and thorough protocol review (see Protocol Review policy)
+Protocol Review - provide a complete and thorough protocol review (see Protocol Review procedure)

 II.
 Failure to Achieve IACUC Member Expectations

-- Members may choose to increase their participation or may choose to request removal from the IACUC
+1. Members may choose to increase their participation or may choose to request removal from the IACUC.

 III.
 Expectations of Member Conflict of Interest (COI)